kosmoknot/meengi-site/content/Shows.md

 $logsItemEnd()$

 $logsShowsItemStart(CAT,Hindi,2022,21-12-2022,8)$
 A gritty and realistic setting with decent acting but underwhelming storyline.
-The events and mystry was strong enough to keep me going through all 8 episodes but never really felt amazing.
+The events and mystery was strong enough to keep me going through all 8 episodes but never really felt amazing.
 $logsItemEnd()$

 $logsShowsItemStart(Made in Heaven S01,Hindi,2019,20-1-2023,10)$